Optical ILA System Overview

 enable long-distance transmission.

 For more information about the IPLCs, see the PTX3000 Packet Transport Router Hardware Guide.
-For information about configuring the IPLCs, see the Integrated Photonic Line Card (IPLC) System Feature Guide.
+For information about configuring the IPLCs, see the Integrated Photonic Line Card (IPLC) System User Guide.

 The front panel of the optical ILA contains six LC port connectors,